2024 Update

 Content

-Recordings will be kept for at least three (3) years, or the minimum time required under all applicable laws and policies.
+Recordings are kept for at least three (3) years, or the minimum time required under all applicable laws and policies.
 BWC recordings that are considered evidence related to an investigation or complaint will be retained until the case is adjudicated.

 Open homicide and sexual assault evidence is retained for 80 years.
 All other open felony case evidence is retained for 10 years.